kriszyp/msgpackr/README.md

 ```
 npm i cbor-x
 ```
-And `import` or `require` it for basic standard serialization/encoding (`encode`) and deserialization/decoding (`unencode`) functions:
+And `import` or `require` it for basic standard serialization/encoding (`encode`) and deserialization/decoding (`decode`) functions:
 ```
-import { unencode, encode } from 'cbor-x';
+import { decode, encode } from 'cbor-x';
 let serializedAsBuffer = encode(value);
-let data = unencode(serializedAsBuffer);
+let data = decode(serializedAsBuffer);
 ```
 This `encode` function will generate standard CBOR without any extensions that should be compatible with any standard CBOR parser/decoder.
 It will serialize JavaScript objects as CBOR `map`s by default.
-The `unencode` function will deserialize CBOR `map`s as an `Object` with the properties from the map.
+The `decode` function will deserialize CBOR `map`s as an `Object` with the properties from the map.

 ## Node Usage
 The cbor-x encodeage runs on any modern JS platform, but is optimized for NodeJS usage (and will use a node addon for performance boost as an optional dependency).